Strive-Systems/Strive/readme.md

 - **Ban & Unban**: Easily manage disruptive users using `/ban` and `/unban` commands.
 - **Nickname Management**: Modify or reset user nicknames seamlessly with `/nickname`.
 - **Tickets System**: Effortlessly handle support issues within your server using our advanced ticketing system.
-- **Fully Customizable**: Being open-source, Merx offers the flexibility to adapt and expand its features to suit your server’s unique needs.
+- **Fully Customizable**: Being open-source, Strive offers the flexibility to adapt and expand its features to suit your server’s unique needs.

 ## :rocket: **Getting Started**